bkesterbyld/maroon-potato/src/pages/usecases.md

-          Once in this environment, real-time analytics and workflow can be quickly assembled across different data sets—enabling automated decisions and novel digital experiences.
+          Once in this environment, real-time analytics and workflow can be quickly assembled across different data sets—enabling automated decisions and novel digital experiences such as:

           * Real-time customer profiling and targeting